 For disability accommodation, please contact The Office of Specialized Services at 201-612-5269 or email email@example.com.
 One week advance notice is appreciated.

-The Division of Health Professions at Bergen Community College boasts nine fully accredited programs including Dental Hygiene, Diagnostic Medical Sonography, Medical Office Assisting, Nursing, Radiation Therapy Technology, Radiography, Respiratory Therapy,and Veterinary Technology.
+The Division of Health Professions at Bergen Community College boasts ten fully accredited programs including Dental Hygiene, Diagnostic Medical Sonography, Medical Office Assistint, Nursing, Paramedic Science, Radiation Therapy Technology, Radiography, Respiratory Care,and Veterinary Technology.
 One year Certificate programs include Surgical Technology and Medical Office Administrative Assistant.
 Our comprehensive programs incorporate extensive clinical training as well as rigorous didactic courses.
 Graduates of the Health Professions programs are prepared for entry-level positions at hospitals, private offices, freestanding clinics, and research facilities.

 - Telephone: 201-879-7024

 - Location: Room HP-312

 - Dean: Dr. Susan C. Barnard